adhelaimi/project1/README.md

 ---

  ## References
-* www.github.com
-* www.google.com
-* www.youtube.com
+* www.w3schools.com
+* all images are edited by me and not the original downloaded.
+* how to build memory game: https://www.youtube.com/watch?v=ZniVgo8U7ek
+* how to build memory game: https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript